antaresproject/docs/docs/modules_development/migrations.md

     }
 ```

 In the constructor of the migration class, creation of an object which will import the rules takes place.
 The 'up' method is responsible for the rules' import to the data base, whereas the 'down' method removes the rules.
 The 'up' method is done during the component's installation, whereas the 'down' method is applied while uninstalling.
-More information about the construction of the 'acl' method in the service provider, can be found [here](https://inbssoftware.atlassian.net/wiki/display/AS/Service+Providers)
+More information about the construction of the 'acl' method in the service provider, can be found [here](service_providers.md)

-##Seeder
+## Seeder

 The seeder is responsible for filling the base's structure with data.
 It consists of two methods:

-* 'run' - responsible for adding the data, which is launched during the component's installation
+* *run* - responsible for adding the data, which is launched during the component's installation
-* 'down' - responsible for data removal, which is launched when the component is uninstalled
+* *down* - responsible for data removal, which is launched when the component is uninstalled

 An example of a solution: